(888) 552-6760 SCHEDULE AN APPOINTMENT

 What happens after the procedure?

-After the procedure, you’ll be brought to an area to recover from your sedation or general anesthesia.
-Until you’re awake and any numbness in your throat has worn off, you will not be allowed to eat or drink.
+After the procedure, the patient will be brought to an area to recover from the sedation or general anesthesia.
+Until the patient is awake and any numbness in his or her throat has worn off, he or she will not be allowed to eat or drink.
 Recovery may take anywhere from one to three hours.

-You may also be given a chest X-ray to make sure there is no evidence of pneumothorax before you go home.
+The patient may also be given a chest X-ray to make sure there is no evidence of pneumothorax before returning home.
 It may take a few days to get results of tests or biopsies done during the procedure.
-However, your doctor may describe what was found during the procedure before you go home.
+However, the care team may describe what was found during the procedure before the patient goes home.

-Once home, it’s normal to have some soreness in your throat.
-It’s not uncommon to have a low-grade fever for a day or two, but let your doctor know if you have any of these symptoms:
+Once home, it's normal to have some throat soreness.
+It's not uncommon to have a low-grade fever for a day or two, but let the care team know about any of these symptoms:

 • Persistent chills or fever